lgatto/lgatto.github.io/_posts/2020-03-27-remote-teaching.md

 Teams is the institutional platform for online teaching.
 While it does need some polishing, it seems to do the job well (I have no experience with anything else to compare it against).
-It provides stable (poor wifi at home) and scaleable (up to 65 participants) participants.
+It provides stable (despite poor wifi at home) and scaleable (up to 65 participants) participants.

 The issues I have been experiencing are relatively minor:

 - it doesn't seem to synchronise between apps (between Windows and Linux laptops in my case);
-- the chat slows down after 3 hours of usage with 60+ participants to a point where it becomes difficult or even impossible to use - as a work around, I am using a Google doc for students to type their questions and keep the chat for instant feedback (see below).
+- the chat slows down after 3 hours of usage with 60+ participants to a point where it becomes difficult or even impossible to use.
+As a work around, I am using a Google doc for students to type their questions and keep the chat for instant feedback (see below).